Skip to main content

 CUA is Australia's largest customer-owned financial institution, providing everyday banking products and services.
 The CUA is 100 per cent owned by customers.
 Instead of paying out profits in the form of dividends to shareholders, CUA reinvest profits back into the business.
 This means customers benefit from more competitive products, services and fees.
 CUA aren't just passionate about customer service – they excel at it.
 The needs of over 400,000 customers drive all the decisions and CUA's goal is to deliver an excellent customer service experience every time.

-Hitachi Data Systems provides best-in-class information technologies, services and solutions that deliver compelling customer ROI, unmatched return on assets (ROA) and demonstrable business impact.
-With a vision that IT must be virtualised, automated, cloud-ready and sustainable, Hitachi Data Systems offers solutions that improve IT costs and agility.
-With approximately 5,900 employees worldwide, Hitachi Data Systems does business in more than 100 countries and regions.
-Hitachi Data Systems products, services and solutions are trusted by the world's leading enterprises, including more than 70 percent of the Fortune 100 and more than 80 percent of the Fortune Global 100.
+Hitachi Vantara (formerly known as Hitachi Data Systems) provides best-in-class information technologies, services and solutions that deliver compelling customer ROI, unmatched return on assets (ROA) and demonstrable business impact.
+With a vision that IT must be virtualised, automated, cloud-ready and sustainable, Hitachi Vantara offers solutions that improve IT costs and agility.
+With approximately 5,900 employees worldwide, Hitachi Vantara does business in more than 100 countries and regions.
+Hitachi Vantara products, services and solutions are trusted by the world's leading enterprises, including more than 70 percent of the Fortune 100 and more than 80 percent of the Fortune Global 100.

-Hitachi Data Systems believes that data drives our world – and information is the new currency.
+Hitachi Vantara believes that data drives our world – and information is the new currency.